Minimum standard of resources, facilities and other support

 - After-hours access to facilities, subject to security, and health and safety considerations.

-- Internal and local telephone access and reasonable access to STD, ISD and fax where applicable to the project.
+- Internal and local telephone access and reasonable access to national and international calls where applicable to the project.

 - Reasonable access to basic stationery, e.g. University letterhead, pens, business cards and paper, subject to Element policies and control.